drewheathens/triangle-tracker/README.md

 #**INSTALLATION**

-clone this repository to a location in your computer, from there you should be able to access the app at any time by running it in your web browser.
+clone this repository to a location in your computer, from there you should be able to access the app(triangle-tracker.html) at any time by running it in your web browser.

 #**USAGE**